Maximum Mileage: 12 Easy Ways to Extend the Life of Your Running Shoes

 "For me, sustainability is about your kit.
 Do you pass it on?
 How often do you buy?" says London-based running coach Dora .
 Another big way to make a difference?
 Properly cleaning your shoes, whether with a quick tidy after each run or a deep wash as needed.
 "I have a wash day for my shoes just to get the most out of them", says Dora.
 "They look box fresh and I’m like, Yes!
 I don't need to get any new ones".

 10. Know When (and How) to Wash

-“[Cleaning your shoes] is to avoid all the dust and dirt getting trapped in seams or areas where you don’t want it.
-It’s about the longevity of the material,” says Rikke Bonde, a materials designer at Nike and avid ultra-runner.
-“If you wash it off, it will last longer.”
+"[Cleaning your shoes] is to prevent all the dust and dirt getting trapped in seams or areas where you don't want them.
+It's about the longevity of the material", says Rikke Bonde, a materials designer at Nike and avid ultrarunner.
+"If you wash it off, it will last longer".

 Others opt for lighter-touch techniques to keep shoes tidy: Nike designer Shelby suggests wiping off excess mud on a patch of grass, using a stick to clean out dirt-caked treads, and grabbing reusable cloth wipes when needed.